 The SQ3R study method is a technique that goes back decades, and possibly more than a century.
 Still, there always seem to be those who have never heard of this classic way of studying your textbooks.
 So for that group of people, let’s talk about it.

 SQ3R is a study method which can be applied to any textbook for any of your college (or high school) classes.
-It can also be applied when studying for an Entrance exam like the AFQT.
 And yes, each letter and number has an important meaning.

 THE “S” stands for SURVEY.
 The first thing you should do is survey the material in the book, the chapter or the section you’re reading.
 This means you scan the material in its entirety.
 As you do so, pay attention to how the information is organized and formatted.
 Take a look at the table of contents and the various chapter titles and topic headings.
 Look at any outlines and bulleted points.
 And as you survey, take some brief notes.